Crowds21/sheffield_acs/pages/Static Analysis.md

 	- Data Flow
 		- A “define-use” relationship exists between statements $A$ and $B$ for variable $v$
 	- Code Slicing
-		- A slice is a way of eliminating statements that are irrelevant to a slicing criterion.
+		- A slice is a way of eliminating statements that are irrelevant to a slicing criterion(切片标准).
+		-